Reverse Mortgage Overview

 Reverse Mortgage Financial Assessment

-Effective on April 27, 2015, The Department of HUD introduced a financial assessment requirement for all reverse mortgages applicants.
+Effective on April 27, 2015, The Department of HUD introduced a financial assessment requirement for all reverse mortgage applicants.

 If you are looking to apply for a reverse mortgage, you now have to demonstrate they have the ability to meet their monthly expenses.
 This change introduces both the financial assessment standard to qualify and the LESA (Life Expectancy Set Aside) to help reduce the risk of defaults or foreclosures on homes with reverse mortgages.